evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 because of transitive dependencies.
 In this case, actually, sbt detected by itself that additional libraries are requires, download them and put them into the right place.

+Have a look at generate `project/build.properties` file.
+What does it contain?
+Why?